Students, Staff and Europe

 Around 40% of University of Kent's international students are from mainland Europe.

-While studying or working at Kent there are a wide range of European opportunities that you can take advantage of, ranging from studying programmes or modules with European features or research angles to mixing with a diverse European and international community.
+While studying or working at Kent there are a wide range of European opportunities available to you.
+These range from studying programmes or modules with European features or research angles, to mixing with a diverse European and international community.

-Kent’s cosmopolitan atmosphere is generated by a large number of international students, over 41% of them from Europe.
+Kent’s cosmopolitan atmosphere is generated by a large number of international students, around 40% of them from Europe.
 The European community at Kent makes up a large and valued part of our annual student intake.
-In the academic year 2014-15, there were over 2,200 non-UK European students from 43 different European countries.
-European students make up roughly 14% of new students, about 18% of postgraduate students.
+In the academic year 2017-18, there were over 2,100 non-UK European students from 44 different European countries.
+European students make up roughly 12% of new students, about 15% of postgraduate students.

 Kent is an active participant in the Erasmus programme, exchanging some 500 students per year with our European partner institutions.
 All our partners are chosen for their academic standards and for their courses, which complement studies at Kent.
 Kent’s partners include highly prestigious universities, several of which are ranked within the top 100 institutions in the Times Higher Education World University Rankings.

 While studying at the UK's European university you can:

 - Visit one or more of our European Centres in Brussels, Paris, Athens and Rome.
 This could be through a postgraduate degree, a summer school or just a day trip!

-- Learn from leading European academics.
-Over 20% of our staff are from continental Europe, so you can learn from a diverse range of perspectives and subject areas.
+- Learn from leading academics.
+40% of our academic staff are from outside the UK, so you can learn from a diverse range of perspectives and subject areas.

 - Discover different cultures.
 Kent attracts staff and students from across the world, creating an atmosphere of cultural exchange that all members of the University can benefit from.
 The University calendar is full of multi-cultural events for all.
 You can also join one of the many cultural societies at Kent.

 - Explore Europe.
 We are well positioned to serve as a global gateway to Europe.
 So while at Kent you will be able to visit a range of European countries.